How to change the location of the CSC folder by configuring the CacheLocation registry value in Windows

 Original KB number: 937475

-You cannot use the Cachemov.exe tool to move the client-side caching (CSC) folder in Windows Vista.
+You can't use the Cachemov.exe tool to move the client-side caching (CSC) folder in Windows Vista.
 However, you can change the location of the CSC folder by configuring the CacheLocation registry value.

 The CSC folder is the folder in which Windows stores offline files.